 In October 2013 he was one of 300 invited urbanists from North America and Europe that convened in Pittsburgh at the second Remaking Cities Congress to discuss the future of post-industrial cities (the first Congress was held in 1988 and was co-chaired by Prince Charles and David Lewis).
 In April 2013 he was an invited delegate to attend the New York Times Energy for Tomorrow Conference, held in midtown Manhattan, which focused on reinventing cities with initiatives focused on sustainability and energy efficiency.

 He received the Credentialed Manager designation by the International City/County Management Association (ICMA) in July 2008.
-He serves on the national Center for Performance Measurement Leadership Committee and is a former member of the ICMA International Committee.
+He formerly served on the national Center for Performance Measurement Leadership Committee and the ICMA International Committee.
 Additionally, he has presented at ICMA conferences in Montreal, Quebec; Pittsburgh, Pennsylvania; Richmond, Virginia and Corpus Christi, Texas on topics ranging from performance measurement to organizational behavior.

 He began his career as unpaid intern for the City of Waukee, Iowa while in graduate school, where he eventually was promoted to Director of Economic Development/Deputy City Administrator.